 EUNIC’s General Assembly is composed of all members and is the governing body of EUNIC, steering the network strategically.
 The General Assembly approves new full and associate members, elects the Board of Directors, and confirmes EUNIC’s activity plan and budget.
 It also formally approves new EUNIC clusters.
 The General Assembly meets twice a year and is chaired by the President of EUNIC.

-Board member – Austrian Ministry for European and International Affairs
+Board Member – French Ministry for Europe and Foreign Affairs

 The Director of EUNIC is responsible for the daily management of the network, delivering the EUNIC strategy and heading the EUNIC office.
-The Board of Directors delegates some of its tasks to the Director.
-The Director is selected by the Board of Directors after an open call to the network, and is seconded by the respective EUNIC member for a time period of three years.
-EUNIC compensates that member for the personnel costs of the Director.
+The Board of Directors also delegates some of its tasks to the Director.
+The Director is selected by the Board of Directors following an open call (both within the network and externally).

 Former EUNIC Directors